faktus/faktus/README.md

 =============================
 Student at SPGE"Djon Atanasov"
 ------------------------------
 I've been learning code for 2 years.
-I started with HTML, but really found a passion for Python and Artificial Intelligence.
+I started with HTML, but really found a passion for Python and Generative AI.
 * 🌍  I'm based in Bulgaria
 * ✉️  You can contact me at [tdr.enchev@gmail.com](mailto:tdr.enchev@gmail.com)
 * 🧠  I'm learning Django